 The CW SDF does not propose an investment typology.
 Municipalities must assess settlements individually and consider strengths and weaknesses in terms of the thematic indices.
 The GPS provides a comprehensive profile for each settlement based on 85 individual indicators.
 The information generated from these assessments can inform strategies and projects aimed at addressing the weaknesses of individual settlements and optimising the strengths to unlock opportunities for growth and development.
 These assessments are crucial and must be prioritised.
 Detail planning and broad consultations that include all stakeholders (private sector, government etc.) must have parity on the way forward.

 The PSDF (2014) identifies Stellenbosch, Klapmuts, Paarl, Ceres and Worcester as settlements that have very high growth potential and very high social needs.
 This is a deviation from the GPS (2013).
 The deviation is specifically aimed at Ceres and Klapmuts.
 Reasons given are based on the relationship between areas of urban growth pressure and important natural and agricultural resources.

-Ceres as a primary regional service centre's growth outlook is strengthened by the proposed R45 000 000, 00 Agri-Park development that will be developed within the next five (5) years and as having a strong agricultural sector.
+Ceres as a primary regional service centre's growth outlook is strengthened by having a strong and potentially growing agricultural sector.
 Klapmuts, on the other hand, is near Stellenbosch, Paarl and the City of Cape Town.
 Klapmuts together with Paarl and Stellenbosch is located within the functional region of the Metro Economy.
 Wellington is viewed by the draft GCMRSIF as a regional node in tandem with Paarl and has a very high/ high growth potential.
-This regional node fulfils a service, tertiary education, agri processing & distribution, tourist destination and administrative center function for the northern winelands region.
+This regional node fulfils a service, tertiary education, agri processing & distribution, tourist destination and administrative centre function for the northern winelands region.